softlogic-gt/laravel-facgateway/README.md

 Send payment transactions to First Atlantic Commerce service.
 You must have an active account for this to work.
-The package automatically validates all input data.
+The package automatically validates all input data, generates HTML and redirects to specified route.

 ## Installation